 Unsatisfying communication is rampant in our society: in relationships between spouses, parents, and children, among neighbors and co-workers, in civic and political life, and between nations, religions, and ethnicities.
 Can we change such deeply ingrained cultural patterns?
 Is it possible to bring about a shift in the modes of communication that dominate our society?
 Contemplative practices, with their committed cultivation of self-awareness and compassion, may offer the best hope for transforming these dysfunctional and damaging social habits.

 A fruitful place to begin work on shifting our patterns of communication is with the quality of our listening.
 Just as we now understand the importance of regular exercise for good health, we need to exercise and strengthen our ability as listeners.

 Poor listeners, underdeveloped listeners, are frequently unable to separate their own needs and interests from those of others.
 Everything they hear comes with an automatic bias: How does this affect me?
 What can I say next to get things my way?
 Poor listeners are more likely to interrupt: either they have already jumped to conclusions about what you are saying, or it is just of no interest to them.
 They attend to the surface of the words rather than listening for what is “between the lines.”
 When they speak, they are typically in one of two modes.
 Either they are “downloading”—regurgitating information and pre-formed opinions—or they are in debate mode, waiting for the first sign that you don’t think like them so they can jump in to set you straight.
-All these behaviors were abundantly on display in the health care debate.

 Good listening, by contrast, means giving open-minded, genuinely interested attention to others, allowing yourself the time and space to fully absorb what they say.
 It seeks not just the surface meaning but where the speaker is “coming from”—what purpose, interest, or need is motivating their speech.
 Good listening encourages others to feel heard and to speak more openly and honestly.